 Seaside stay in the Southern islands

-Phuket, Ko Phi Phi, and the surrounding islands in southern Thailand have been considered a paradise for tourist lovers.
+Phuket, Koh Phi Phi, and the surrounding islands in southern Thailand have been considered a paradise for tourist lovers.
 Tourists are always looking for something: crowded beaches with lots of fun activities or peaceful white sand beaches shaded by coconut palms, adventure water sports or jungle treks, luxury dining on a luxury boat, or seafood dinners in a fishing village.
 It is a perfect choice for a family vacation or a romantic honeymoon getaway with your beloved.

 Day 1:

-- Arrival in Ko Phi Phi
+- Arrival in Koh Phi Phi.

-- Boarding the sailing catamaran toward Ko Phi Phi Leh
+- Boarding the sailing catamaran toward Ko Phi Phi Leh.

 Day 2:

-- Racha Noi Island Excursion
+- Racha Noi Island Excursion.

-- Snorkeling, kayaking, or swimming
+- Snorkeling, kayaking, or swimming.

 Day 3:

-- Transfer to Koh Yao Yai
+- Transfer to Koh Yao Yai.

-- Explore Ko Khai Nai
+- Explore Ko Khai Nai.

 Day 4:

-- Disembarking from the catamaran in Phuket
+- Disembarking from the catamaran in Phuket.

 >>> See our itinerary in detail at 4 Days Beach Relaxation on Phi Phi Island.
 Want a more wonderful vacation on the paradise beaches of Thailand?
-Check out our Thailand Beach Holidays.
+Check out our Thailand Classic Tours and Thailand Luxury Holidays.
 Here, we have Thailand tour itineraries that meet every traveler’s needs, from short to long packages, from economic to luxury tours.
 You can also find a trip where you go in a group or independently.

 North-to-Center Historical Tour